If you're planning a trip to the outback it's worth checking the road conditions that you can expect to encounter before you go.

 NSW National Parks and Wildlife Service has an Alert system on their website that provides up to date information about incidents like fires, floods and park closures.

-The Queensland Department of Transport & Main Roads issues reports hourly on road conditions across Queensland which are published on their website in PDF format:
+The Queensland Department of Transport & Main Roads has a live interactive map showing road conditions across Queensland.

 A great starting point for information about NT road conditions is on the NT.GOV.AU website: